intershop/helm-charts/charts/iom/docs/ExampleDemo.rst

   namespace "nginx" deleted

-Since database data and shared file system of IOM were stored in local directories of the current host, they still exist after uninstalling IOM.
+Since database data and shared file system of IOM were stored in local directories on the current host, they still exist after uninstalling IOM.
 In fact, this data represents the complete state of IOM.
-If we would install IOM again, with the same directories for shared file system and database data, the old IOM installation would be reincarnated.
+If we were to reinstall IOM with the same directories for shared file system and database data, the old IOM installation would be reincarnated.

 +------------------------+-----------------+-------------------------+
 |`< Back                 |`^ Up            |`Next >                  |